Is talk cheap? If so, why are we so concerned with who pays for it?

 - How to call fellow men out on misogyny: a choose-your-own-failed-argument: I am not sure what Chris Woods was going for, but the fact the article has been deleted suggests that maybe he didn’t get what he wanted.
 Anyway, it is a harrowing and relatable sketch of arguments and opinion change whatever the intent.

 - Getting called out: How to Apologise by Franchesca Ramsey.
 Linked here for interest, not as endorsement.
-I do not think that calling people our is an effective way of helping anyone.
+I have yet to encounter a situation where calling out has been helpful, which is strong evidence it shoudl be low on the decision tree.

 - Asam Ahmad notes pathologies of callout culture, loosely, making a public performance of it creates a tribal shaming procedure which causes much harm and reduces the chance of causing good.
 This idea is not rocket science, but it is one of the many points about ourselves that we find constantly surprising.